Oxford University's data centres provide a secure facility for housing vital IT services across the University.

 Other benefits of data centres

-The USDC was designed with security in mind from the outset.
+The SDC was designed with security in mind from the outset.
 It offers many technical measures including biometric, proximity reader entrance system; anti-tailgating security portal and proximity card access to racks.
-These ensure the USDC can be operated unmanned whilst still allowing 24/7 access for those who have equipment housed there.
+These ensure the SDC can be operated unmanned whilst still allowing 24/7 access for those who have equipment housed there.
 For additional security, we also have 365 degree CCTV systems, full audit trail at room-level of who entered/exited and when, and a full audit trail at rack level of who opened a rack and for how long.

 The data centre meets international standards in sustainability and efficiency, reducing your total energy consumption.
 For example, it operates as a near lights-out facility (using sensor lights) so lights are always off unless people are in the building.
 Locating equipment in the USDC could see energy savings (and the associated carbon and cost savings) of between 25% and 40% each year compared to locating the equipment in a small server room.
 Placing services onto the private cloud would reduce emissions further.